 Under Jill’s leadership since 2012, the City of Mount Vernon has experienced a renaissance in city services, cooperation and civic pride.
 This campaign seeks to educate voters in the city as to the reasons why we, the citizens of Mount Vernon, directly benefit from retaining Jill as Mayor.

 City Services: Over the past 8 years, innovation has become the centerpiece of Mayor Jill Boudreau’s advocacy for the City of Mount Vernon.
 The City was featured on radio station KNKX on January 31, 2019: https://www.knkx.org/post/knkx-connects-mount-vernon-mayor-introduces-her-city-walk-through-downtown

 Waterfront Project: Mayor Jill Boudreau secured $8 Million in State Capital Funding to complete Phases 2 & Phase 3 of the Waterfront and Flood Protection Project.
-Completed in 2018 Mayor Jill is now leading the efforts for certification through FEMA.
+Mayor Jill personally worked with FEMA to secure flood map revisions issued in June 2019, completing this project!